Trident Seafoods to close Alaska plant for three weeks after COVID-19 outbreak

 Seattle-based Trident Seafoods is shutting down its largest Alaska seafood plant for three weeks after a COVID-19 outbreak, a difficult decision that points to a renewed assault by the coronavirus on the ranks of workers in a key part of the nation’s food-processing industry.

-Trident is suspending operation at its Akutan facility just at the start of major winter harvests for pollock — North America’s biggest single-species seafood harvest — as well cod and crab.
-At Akutan, some 700 employees have stopped working amid a new round of testing, and a fleet of boats that would normally be delivering their catch are now tied to docks.
+Trident is suspending operation at its Akutan facility just at the start of major winter harvests for pollock — North America’s biggest single-species seafood harvest — as well as cod and crab.
+At Akutan, some 700 employees have stopped working amid a new round of testing, and a fleet of boats that would normally be delivering their catch is now tied to docks.

 “We know that COVID-19 is now on the site, and until we test everyone we won’t now how extensive it is,” said Stefanie Moreland, a Trident vice president.
 “This is the best way to contain the spread of the virus.”